geotrellis/geotrellis-deployments/emr/README.md

 cluster (see `RPMS_VERSION` below), and files will be placed in the `scripts` subfolder to facilitate cluster startup.

-`NB_BUCKET` and `NB_PREFIX`: The location on S3 where Jupyter notebooks will be found/stored.
-The bucket must exist prior to startup, but the prefix does not.
-If the prefix exists, any files contained therein will be available to the Jupyter instance after login.

-`GEOPYSPARK_VERSION`: The GeoPySpark version to be used.
-This version must have a corresponding JAR file available at `s3://geopyspark-resources/jars/geotrellis-backend-assembly-${GEOPYSPARK_VERSION}.jar`.

 `RPMS_VERSION`: Identifies the version of the RPM and .whl repository to use during cluster bootstrapping.
 This implies that the `s3://${S3_URI}/rpms/${RPMS_VERSION}` subfolder exists and is populated by the necessary resources.
 See [here](https://github.com/geodocker/geodocker-jupyter-geopyspark/tree/master/rpms/build) for more information on how to generate these resources.

+`S3_ACCESS_KEY` and `S3_SECRET_KEY`: Credentials for S3 access (required by s3contents Jupyter plugin)

+`S3_NOTEBOOK_BUCKET` and `S3_NOTEBOOK_PREFIX`: The location on S3 where Jupyter notebooks will be found/stored.
+The bucket must exist prior to startup, but the prefix does not.
+If the prefix exists, any files contained therein will be available to the Jupyter instance after login.

 #### `cluster-configurations.json` ####